 |Table of Contents|

-Nuclear fusion is a reaction through which two or more light nuclei collide into each other to form a heavier nucleus.
-This reaction takes place with elements which have a low atomic number, such as Hydrogen.
-It is the opposite of fission reaction in which heavy elements diffuse and form lighter elements.
+Nuclear fusion is a reaction through which two or more light nuclei collide to form a heavier nucleus.
+The nuclear fusion process occurs in elements that have a low atomic number, such as hydrogen.
+Nuclear Fusion is the opposite of nuclear fission reaction, in which heavy elements diffuse and form lighter elements.
 Both nuclear fusion and fission produce a massive amount of energy.

 |Nuclear Fission||Nuclear Fusion|

 |Nuclear fission is a nuclear reaction that splits a heavy atom into multiple smaller ones.||Nuclear fusion is a nuclear reaction that combines two or more small atoms to form a large atom.|

 |It does not occur naturally.||The universe is full of instances of nuclear fusion reactions.
 Every star uses it to produce energy.|

 |It produces a large quantity of energy.||It produces greater energy than the fission reaction.|

 |It does not require a lot of energy to split an atom into two.||It requires a lot of heat and pressure for the process to happen.|

 To learn the differences in detail, visit the article below: